ZauchnerP/ioTree/README.md

   [![R-CMD-check](https://github.com/ZauchnerP/ioTree/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/ZauchnerP/ioTree/actions/workflows/R-CMD-check.yaml)
   <!-- badges: end -->

-Handling data from online experiments made with oTree (https://www.otree.org/) can be challenging, especially when dealing with complex experimental designs that span multiple sessions and return numerous files that must be combined.
-This is where the ioTree package comes in. ioTree is not an official package of the oTree team but is built to complement the oTree open-source platform.
-It helps streamline the data processing workflow by providing tools designed to import, merge, and manage data from oTree experiments.
+ioTree is an R package developed for importing, merging, and efficiently managing data obtained from running oTree (https://www.otree.org/) experiments.
+It's particularly valuable when dealing with complex experimental designs that span multiple sessions and generate a large number of files that need to be integrated.

+ioTree is not an official package of the oTree team, but it was created to complement the open-source platform.

 ## About this version
 This is the beta version of the ioTree package!